tmkerley/Mini-Project-4---Django/mysite/ReadMe.txt

 # Due date: 11.06.2022

+### We’ve only just scratched the surface with this intro (in fact, if you’ve read every single word, you’ve read about 5% of the overall documentation).

 ## A description of what the project is for.

     A tutorial of Django framework in conjunction with Bootstrap.
 Compared to